Shiba Inu Puppy Cam: Fundraising efforts

 The Summer 2009 issue of the Shiba E-News had an article on the Puppy Cam and the fundraising efforts of its followers on behalf of the Shiba rescue organizations supported by SIRRA.
 In November 2009, the American Kennel Club Gazette featured an article on the continued efforts of the puppy cam fans as significant contributors to SIRRA.

 Shortly afterward, the Winter 2009 edition of Shiba World magazine featured an article on the Shibaholics, their donations to Shiba Rescue and their being ringside at the 2009 Nationals dog show in Clemmons, North Carolina.

 As of 2013, an estimated total of almost $30,000 had been raised for Shiba rescue organizations in connection with the Shiba Inu Puppy Cam.

 Media attention

 Less than two days after the pups were born, the first news articles about the "B" team started appearing.
 One of the first was on a Los Angeles NBC affiliate's website.
 Cute Overload, where many people first learned of the original pups in October 2008, again featured the pups on their website.
 The sites Gawker.com and Mashable.com also featured the pups.
 Before their one-week birthday, national attention to the puppies grew as they appeared on PeoplePets.com as well as the Bay Area Blog of The New York Times.
 A few days later the puppies were in the national spotlight again in the L.A.
 Unleashed section of the Los Angeles Times.

 On November 14, 2008, NBC Nightly News broadcast a live feed of the camera to its national TV audience.
 On November 15, 2008, The Today Show interviewed the founders of Ustream about the puppies.
 On November 18, 2008, CNN coverage played several clips from the feed.
-Bill O'Reilly used footage from the camera as representative of the overall trend of popular animal videos on the Internet.
+Bill O'Reilly'sThe O'Reilly Factor show on Fox News used footage from the camera as representative of the overall trend of popular animal videos on the Internet.
 On December 11, 2008, Jeff Horwich of Minnesota Public Radio posted a song written about the puppy cam.
 Other major broadcast networks, including MSNBC and ABC, have also broadcast the feed.
 The puppies have been featured in magazines including Time, People, Entertainment Weekly, TV Guide, and online sites like boingboing, dlisted and Gawker.